ssrikanth/couchdb-lucene/README.md

 1. `q`: A query string.
 This is processed by Lucene's [QueryParser][parser]
 1. `limit`: Limit the number of results returned.
 1. `skip`: Skip over the first N results.
-1. `wait`: (boolean, default false) Waits until the indexing catches up to the database update_seq that was passed with this request.
+1. `wait`: Wait until the indexing catches up to the database update_seq that was passed with this request.
+Currently this defaults to `true` as in, wait for results.
+This will hopefully help with people new to the project for a bit, but you should expect this default to change to `false` in the semi near future.

 The really cool part is that `q` should specify the views you want to search using the QueryParser syntax.
 For instance, given the example `_design` document above, you can search for things like `foo:value AND bar:pumpkin` and you get back the expected results.